๐ŸŒก๏ธClimatology

 Why This Matters

 Global temperature trends sit at the heart of climatology because they reveal how Earth's climate system responds to both natural variability and human influence.
 You're being tested on your ability to distinguish between forcing mechanisms (what drives temperature change), feedback loops (what amplifies or dampens those changes), and spatial-temporal patterns (where and when warming occurs).
-These concepts connect directly to atmospheric composition, energy budgets, and human-environment interactions—all core themes in climate science.
+These concepts connect directly to atmospheric composition, energy budgets, and human-environment interactions.

 Don't just memorize that "temperatures are rising."
 Know why different regions warm at different rates, how natural climate oscillations interact with long-term trends, and what evidence scientists use to reconstruct past climates.
-When an FRQ asks you to explain temperature patterns, you need to connect observations to mechanisms—that's where the points are.
+When an FRQ asks you to explain temperature patterns, you need to connect observations to mechanisms.

 Forcing Mechanisms: What Drives Temperature Change

 These trends reflect the primary drivers pushing global temperatures upward.
-Radiative forcing—the imbalance between incoming solar energy and outgoing heat—is the key mechanism linking human activities to warming.
+Radiative forcing is the imbalance between incoming solar energy and outgoing heat, and it's the key mechanism linking human activities to warming.

 Long-Term Global Warming Trend

-• Consistent upward trajectory in temperature records demonstrates this isn't natural variability but a systematic shift in Earth's energy balance
+• Consistent upward trajectory in temperature records demonstrates this isn't random natural variability but a systematic shift in Earth's energy balance.

 Greenhouse Gas Concentration Correlation

-• Methane (CH4CH_4) and nitrous oxide (N2ON_2O) contribute additional forcing, with methane being 80x more potent than CO2CO_2 over 20 years
+• Methane (CH4CH_4) and nitrous oxide (N2ON_2O) contribute additional forcing.
+Methane is roughly 80x more potent than CO2CO_2 over a 20-year horizon (its Global Warming Potential drops to about 30x over 100 years because CH4CH_4 breaks down faster in the atmosphere).

 Accelerated Warming in Recent Decades

-• Post-1970s acceleration makes the last few decades the warmest in instrumental records—a common multiple-choice trap
+• Post-1970s acceleration makes the last few decades the warmest in instrumental records.
+Watch for multiple-choice questions that test whether you recognize this timing.

-• Compound forcing from rising emissions plus reduced aerosol pollution (which had partially masked warming) explains the speed-up
+• Compound forcing from rising emissions plus reduced sulfate aerosol pollution (which had partially masked warming by reflecting sunlight) explains the speed-up.
+Clean air regulations in Europe and North America removed some of that cooling mask.

-• Climate models accurately predicted this acceleration, strengthening confidence in future projections
+• Climate models accurately predicted this acceleration, which strengthens confidence in future projections.

-Compare: Long-term warming trend vs. accelerated recent warming—both driven by greenhouse gases, but the acceleration reflects cumulative emissions plus reduced masking effects from industrial aerosols.
+Compare: Long-term warming trend vs. accelerated recent warming.
+Both are driven by greenhouse gases, but the acceleration reflects cumulative emissions plus reduced masking effects from industrial aerosols.
 If asked why warming sped up after 1970, mention both factors.

 Feedback Mechanisms: What Amplifies Warming